turingschool/lesson_plans/ruby_03-professional_rails_applications/revisiting_active_record_relationships.markdown

 ### Workshop
 Use [Storedom](https://github.com/turingschool-examples/storedom)

-- Create a Photo (with just a URL) which can attach to either a user or an item
+1. Create a Photo (with just a URL) which can attach to either a user or an item (polymorphic)
-- Implement a one-to-one with a Login class and a Customer class
+2. Implement a one-to-one with a Login class and a Customer class
-- Implement a many-to-many with has_many :through
+3. Implement a many-to-many with has_many :through

+#### Instructor Solutions Cheatsheet
+1. `rails g scaffold photograph url:string photographable:references{polymorphic}`

+  Add `has_one :photograph, as: :photographable` to `Item` and `User`

+  You should be able to run the following:
+  - `Photograph.create(url: url, photographable_id: user.id, photographable_type: user.class.name)`
+  - `Photograph.create(url: url, photographable_id: item.id, photographable_type: item.class.name)`
+  - `user.photograph.url`, `item.photograph.url`

+2.